weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 ![vlamp1thing](images/vlamp1thing.png)

+The Thing is locked and cannot be changed in the Gui, because it was defined in a text file.

 A Thing (device) has attributes, e.g. on/off state, color or any other attribute of a physical device.

 Attributes get accessed by a connection to the attribute.
 The connections are called Channels in OpenHAB.
 Data flows between the OpenHAB Server and the Things through Channels.